 Our Board currently comprises eight members.
-Our Board believes it is in the best interests of the Company for the Board to be classified into three classes, each comprising, as nearly as possible, onethird of the directors to serve three-year terms.
-Each Class I director, consisting of Sean Battle, Paul Fulchino and Dorothy D. Hayes, has a term that expires at the Company's annual meeting of stockholders in 2025, each Class II director, consisting of Pamela Braden and Amanda Long, has a term that expires at the Company's annual meeting of stockholders in 2026, and each Class III director, consisting of Peter Cannito, Jeffrey Hart and Kirk Konert, has a term that expires at this Annual Meeting, or in each case until their respective successors are duly elected and qualified, or until their earlier resignation, removal or death.
+Our Board believes it is in the best interests of the Company for the Board to be classified into three classes, each comprising, as nearly as possible, one-third of the directors to serve three-year terms.
+Each Class I director, consisting of Sean Battle, Paul Fulchino and Dorothy D. Hayes, has a term that expires at this Annual Meeting, each Class II director, consisting of Pamela Braden and Kevin McAleenan, has a term that expires at the Company's annual meeting of stockholders in 2026, and each Class III director, consisting of Peter Cannito, Jeffrey Hart and Kirk Konert, has a term that expires at the Company's annual meeting of stockholders in 2027, or in each case until their respective successors are duly elected and qualified, or until their earlier resignation, removal or death.
 In addition, our charter provides that at any time when Partners and their Permitted Transferees (each as defined below), beneficially owns, in the aggregate, less than 50% in voting power of the stock entitled to vote generally in the election of the directors, directors may be removed only for cause and only by the affirmative vote of the holders of at least 66 2/3% in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class.
 However, in any other circumstances our directors may be removed with or without cause by the affirmative vote of a majority in voting power of all outstanding shares of stock entitled to vote thereon, voting together in a single class.